 3. Environment preparation for the rooting process

-4. Rooting script is executed
+4. The rooting script is executed

 5. Superuser installation is done